 Since the dematerialisation of shares in 1996 there has been a growing trend towards investors using pooled nominee accounts, accounts where the beneficial owners are from two or more of the National Accounts categories.
-However, from 2016 to 2018, the number of shares held in these accounts fell from 62.5% to 59.6%.

 The geographical breakdown (Figure 9) is based on work by Equiniti and Orient Capital, commissioned by us, on both the pooled and non-pooled accounts in the sample.
 As a result, they are based on a smaller sample than the preceding analysis and are more prone to fluctuations between years depending on the companies selected.Nôl i'r tabl cynnwys